Georgia Marijuana Laws

 Cultivation

 Any cultivation or manufacture of cannabis is a felony in Georgia.
-For small amounts, less than 10 pounds, the penalty includes a minimum of one year in jail and a maximum of 10 years in prison, plus $5,000 in fines.
+For amounts less than 10 pounds, the penalty includes a minimum of 1 year in jail and a maximum of 10 years in prison, plus $5,000 in fines.

 Scroll to see the rest of the table.